 Bonus Flaw: The CEO Doesn’t Walk the Talk

-And, do you want to enhance your leadership skills to drive customer-centered behaviors in employees?
-If so, check out this eBook, The Great Customer Experience Scam
+In addition, do you want to enhance your leadership skills to drive customer-centered behaviors in employees?
+If so, check out this eBook, The Great Customer Experience Scam.